Transportation Information for the 2021-2022 School Year

 Are bus stop locations the same as last year?

-Yes.
 Bus stops throughout the school district remain centrally located group stops for student pick-up and drop-off.
+They may adjust slightly each school year.
 Bus stops are for eligible students only and may be located within one-half (1/2) mile of a student’s home, as permissible by law.
+Bus stop, bus number etc. is available in your studnet's Powerschool account when updated each August.

 If eligible for school transportation, can I/we change my bus stop?